Ravi8972/weatherApp/README.md

 ### 2.  evening time
 ![Screenshot 2024-04-25 202807](https://github.com/Ravi8972/weatherApp/assets/120507471/a1cf0e57-6c71-47eb-af2d-a252792b9535)

-API Info :
+### API Info :
  1. Open Weather APIs (https://openweathermap.org/)
  2. https://openweathermap.org/current

+### ⚠️ Important Instructions ⚠️:
+1. Create .env file in root of the project.
+2. Change the desired value. eg API Key

+### Requirements :
   1. Make sure you already have Node.js and npm installed in your system,
   2. You need an API key from OpenWeatherMap.
 After creating an account, grab your key
-  3. Then, under the src directory, go to sevices/WeatherService and replaceAPI_KEY with your OpenWeatherMap API Key
+  3. Then, under the src directory, go to sevices/WeatherService and replace API_KEY with your OpenWeatherMap API Key
   4. services/WeatherService.js: Is used for API call

 ### Libraries used